samdbrice/cctview/README.md

 The module [``cctview.extract``](./code/#extract) demonstrates using PyTorch to load the DenseNet model and extract the VeRI features data to file.

-Based on code from the [Track-to-Track ReID method](https://github.com/GeoTrouvetout/Vehicle_ReID) referenced in the talk.
+Based on code from the [Track-to-Track ReID method](https://github.com/GeoTrouvetout/Vehicle_ReID) referenced in the series.

 <p align="center">
   <a href="https://arxiv.org/abs/1608.06993">